knightedcodemonkey/module/README.md

 - `target` (`commonjs`): output module system.
 - `transformSyntax` (true): enable/disable the ESM↔CJS lowering pass; set to `'globals-only'` to rewrite module globals (`import.meta.*`, `__dirname`, `__filename`, `require.main` shims) while leaving import/export syntax untouched.
 In `'globals-only'`, no helpers are injected (e.g., `__requireResolve`), `require.resolve` rewrites to `import.meta.resolve`, and `idiomaticExports` is skipped.
   - When lowering CJS to ESM in full mode, `require.resolve` keeps CJS semantics via a generated helper (e.g., `__requireResolve`).
 In `'globals-only'` mode no helpers are injected; `require.resolve` is rewritten to `import.meta.resolve`, which may change resolution and return URLs instead of file paths.
+In `'globals-only'`, idiomaticExports is skipped.
+  - When lowering CJS to ESM in full mode, `require.resolve` keeps CJS semantics via a generated helper (e.g., `__requireResolve`).
+In `'globals-only'` mode no helpers are injected; `require.resolve` is rewritten to `import.meta.resolve`, which may change resolution and return URLs instead of file paths.
 - `liveBindings` (`strict`): getter-based live bindings, or snapshot (`loose`/`off`).
 - `appendJsExtension` (`relative-only` when targeting ESM): append `.js` to relative specifiers; never touches bare specifiers.